-Each year, the flowers grown at our organic farm are used to create our beautiful, sustainably grown Grower’s Choice Bouquets, sold in 33 of our New York and Massachusetts stores.
+Each year, the flowers grown at our organic farm are used to create our beautiful, sustainably grown Grower’s Choice Bouquets, sold in approximately 30 of our New York and Massachusetts stores.
 Our Wegmans Organic Farm and Orchard is the only certified organic grower in our store floral program, making the Grower’s Choice Bouquet unique in a number of ways.
 While most of the flowers and bouquets we sell in our floral shops come from far away, all 20 stems that make up these bouquets are grown right at our organic farm and arrive at participating stores within 24 hours of harvest.
-Because our flowers travel such a short distance, we’re able to ship them without the use of preservatives and offer unique varieties that thrive in our region and aren’t commonly found at other florists.
+Because our flowers travel such a short distance, we’re able to offer unique varieties that thrive in our region and aren’t commonly found at other florists.
 Through our commitment to growing organically and avoiding the use of artificial pesticides, our farm floral program gives back to our farm by helping to develop healthy soil and providing a haven for our pollinator populations, an important component of every farm.

 “Once I have the color scheme from the merchant, selecting new cultivators is one of the best parts of the growing season.
 In the coldest, sleepiest months of the year, you get lost in the anticipation and limitless potential of cut flowers,” explains Jenna.
 “Colors, textures, shapes, height, drought tolerance, and productivity are all essential characteristics considered when selecting bouquet ingredients.
 Having the opportunity to explore new varieties each season and see the way they respond to the farm’s unique growing conditions and variables is pretty neat to witness and experience!
 Not everything goes to plan, but with every detour, comes knowledge and experience that is carried forward with you as a grower.”